LuizZ-CSS/LuizZ-CSS.github.io/_teaching/2020-spring-teaching.md

 location: "Shanghai, China"
 ---

+Course title: "Philosophy of Humor"
-TA in advance academic writing course "Philosophy of Humor".
+Course category: advanced academic writing course
+This is a course that analyze different philosophical interpretation on the origin and meaning of humor, from the most ancient pilosophers like Plato to the more modern ones like Bergson.